decentraland/old-documentation/_posts/development-guide/2018-02-10-entity-groups.md

 In the example above, `PhysicsSystem` iterates over the entities in `myGroup` as part of the `update()` function, that is executed on every frame of the game loop.

-- If the scene has several _ball_ entities, each with a `Position` and a `Physics` component, then they be included in `myGroup` and `PhysicsSystem` will update their position on every frame.
+- If the scene has several _ball_ entities, each with a `Position` and a `Physics` component, then they will be included in `myGroup`. `PhysicsSystem` will then update their position on every frame.

-- If your scene also has other entities like a _hoop_ and a _scoreBoard_ that only have a `Physics` component, then they won't be in `myGroup` and won't be unaffected by `PhysicsSystem`.
+- If your scene also has other entities like a _hoop_ and a _scoreBoard_ that only have a `Physics` component, then they won't be in `myGroup` and won't be affected by `PhysicsSystem`.